stuartellis/sve-personal-website/content/articles/task-runner.md

 Task includes two other important features: [conditional execution of tasks](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
 These features are designed to be usable with any type of software development.

-You do not need to set up or configure Task, because it only requires a copy of the executable, and has no configuration files apart from the files that contain the tasks.
+You do not need to set up or configure Task, because it only requires a copy of the executable, and has no configuration files apart from the YAML files that contain the tasks.
 Here is an example of a _Taskfile.yml_:

 ```yaml
 # Tasks for a Hugo website project